Branch template

 Where do surname clusters overlap with documented land, probate, church, and census records?

-Which older claims are record-backed, and which should remain tradition or myth?
+Which older claims are record-backed, and which belong under tradition or myth?

 Timeline map starter